plenigo/plenigo.github.io/pages/custom_integration/checkout_plenigo_managed_products.md

 If you are using a programming language that is not supported by one of our SDKs and the pre generated checkout string from the plenigo backend sufficient enough you must create the checkout string dynamically.
 [Enrypt Checkout String](https://plenigo.github.io/custom_integration#encrypted-checkout-string)

-If you want to do a checkout with external products click the following link : [Checkout with external products ](https://plenigo.github.io/sdks/javascript#checkout---start-a-plenigo-checkout)

 ## Workflow Checkout with plenigo managed products

 ![General Workflow Checkout with  plenigo managed products](/assets/images/ci/Checkout .png)